cchitsiang/awesome-stars/topics.md

 - [transistorsoft/react-native-background-geolocation](https://github.com/transistorsoft/react-native-background-geolocation) - Sophisticated, battery-conscious background-geolocation with motion-detection
 - [xcarpentier/react-native-country-picker-modal](https://github.com/xcarpentier/react-native-country-picker-modal) - 🇦🇶 Country picker provides a modal allowing a user to select a country from a list.
 It display a flag next to each country name.
 - [bartonhammond/snowflake](https://github.com/bartonhammond/snowflake) - :snowflake: A React-Native Android iOS Starter App/ BoilerPlate / Example with Redux, RN Router,  & Jest with the Snowflake Hapi Server running locally or on RedHat OpenShift for the backend, or a Par
 - [infinitered/ignite](https://github.com/infinitered/ignite) - Infinite Red's battle-tested React Native project boilerplate, along with a CLI, component/model generators, and more!
+9 years of continuous development and counting.
 - [arjunkomath/Feline-for-Product-Hunt](https://github.com/arjunkomath/Feline-for-Product-Hunt) - A beautiful, unofficial app for Product Hunt
 - [GeekyAnts/NativeBase](https://github.com/GeekyAnts/NativeBase) - Mobile-first, accessible components for React Native & Web to build consistent UI across Android, iOS and Web.
 - [necolas/react-native-web](https://github.com/necolas/react-native-web) - Cross-platform React UI packages